Headphones Equal Isolation

 - Headphone-wearing joggers and the like have been identified as more targetable for muggers, because one of their senses, hearing, has been compromised and it's easier to catch them by surprise.
 Some people suggest that cyclists and joggers should only wear one earbud to maintain some auditory awareness of their surroundings.

-- They also make higher-profile targets because they are guaranteed to be carrying something that carries music- typically an Ipod- which is more valuable than the average pull.
+- They also make higher-profile targets because they are guaranteed to be carrying something that carries music- typically a smartphone- which is more valuable than the average pull.